metalbear-co/rawsocket/bs-filter/README.md

-Taken from https://github.com/oskardrums/bs - MIT LICENSE
+Taken from https://github.com/oskardrums/bs - MIT LICENSE and removed/refactored to have only needed parts.